NVIDIA/NeMo-Aligner/docs/user-guide/rlhf.rst

 Model Alignment by RLHF
 @@@@@@@@@@@@@@@@@@@@@@@

-For the purposes of this tutorial, we will go through the entire RLHF pipeline using models from the NeMo Framework.
-These can be models such as LLaMa2 or Mistral.
-Our scripts will work the same way.
+For the purposes of this tutorial, we will go through the entire Reinforcement Learning from Human Feedback (RLHF) pipeline using models from the NeMo Framework.
+These models can include LLaMa2 or Mistral, and our scripts will function consistently across them.

 RLHF is usually preceded by a Supervised Fine-Tuning (SFT).
 We should first follow the :ref:`Prerequisite guide <prerequisite>` and the :ref:`SFT guide <sft>`.
 After obtaining the SFT model, we will use this to start the RLHF process.
-We will use the `PPO <https://arxiv.org/abs/1707.06347>`__ algorithm for the reinforcement learning on the `Anthropic-HH-RLHF <https://huggingface.co/datasets/Anthropic/hh-rlhf>`__ dataset.
+We will use the `PPO <https://arxiv.org/abs/1707.06347>`__ algorithm for reinforcement learning on the `Anthropic-HH-RLHF <https://huggingface.co/datasets/Anthropic/hh-rlhf>`__ dataset.

-Data processing for RLHF
+Data Processing for RLHF
 #########################

 We have a script ready to use for processing the Anthropic-HH dataset into a jsonlines format.
 Run the following command on the `download_and_process.py <https://github.com/NVIDIA/NeMo-Megatron-Launcher/blob/8d4f34c9da6b3254ca316b2c43ee88b77a894529/launcher_scripts/nemo_launcher/collections/dataprep_scripts/anthropichh_dataprep/download_and_process.py#L1>`__ script for anthropic HH.